 - Starting Well

-- Living Well
+- Living Well (previously Focus on Wellbeing)

-- People, Places & Communities
+- People, Places & Communities (previously Community Deal)

 - Our People

 - Leadership and Cultures

 - Outstanding Use of Resources

 Each of our Strategic Ambitions will focus on a discrete number of headline priorities in the 3-5 years ahead, which are likely to be some of the most challenging that the health and care system has ever faced.
 You can read more about these, and the other areas of work for each ambition, in the dedicated sections of this strategy document between pages 13 and 35.